vne/sortjs/README.md

-sortjs
+SortJS
 ======

-Small javascript addon for sorting arrays of objects and objects of objects both on server (NodeJS) and client (browser) sides
+A lightweight and convenient generator of sort functions for arrays of objects and objects of objects that works both on server (NodeJS) and client (browser) sides.